lucasnamac/Some-types-of-data-structure/README.md

-# Some tyoes of data structure
+# Some types of data structure